petercunha/react-bootstrap-webpack-Boilerplate/README.md

 npm build
 npm run dev
 ```
-Then check in your browser at http://localhost:8080
+Then navigate your browser to [localhost:8080](http://localhost:8080)